julianadvds/pyber_analysis/README.md

 When reviewing the ride share data analysis, we can see that there are differences between urban, suburban and rural city types.
 The summary of the below information can be found in this table: https://github.com/julianadvds/pyber_analysis/blob/main/analysis/Pyber%20Ride%20Share%20Summary%20by%20City%20Type.PNG

 ### Total Rides
-•Overall, rural has the smallest number of rides at 125, suburban second at 625 total rides and urban the most at 1,625 total ridse
+•Overall, rural has the smallest number of rides at 125, suburban second at 625 total rides and urban the most at 1,625 total rides.

-•Urban cities have 2.6 times the number of total rides than suburban cities •Urban cities have 13 times more rides than rural cities •Suburban cities have 5 times more rides than rural cities
+•Urban cities have 2.6 times the number of total rides than suburban cities

+•Urban cities have 13 times more rides than rural cities

+•Suburban cities have 5 times more rides than rural cities